Opinion | Trump’s strategy is not to win. It’s to invalidate the election results.

 - Trump has relentlessly weeded out responsible counselors from his presence and conducted a four-year talent search for bootlickers.
 One of the winners is Trump’s second attorney general, William P. Barr — deceptive spinner of the Mueller report and generalissimo in the Battle of Lafayette Square.
 Under Barr, the Justice Department has become more politicized and responsive to Trump’s urges.

-- In implementing his lawless instincts, the reelected president would bask in the support of his preternaturally loyal political base.
+- id="U146015613551525nG"> In implementing his lawless instincts, the reelected president would bask in the support of his preternaturally loyal political base.
 If tens of thousands of unnecessary covid-19 deaths haven’t shaken supporters’ belief in Trump’s leadership, they are certainly not going to balk at a little score settling.
 Many would find it exciting.
 And Trump’s evangelical Christian supporters would likely give the whole exercise the veneer of religiosity.

 - In a second term, Trump would have a compliant Republican Party.
 And by “compliant,” I mean the unsurpassed cowardice and sycophancy of a pathetic political generation.

-- Trump would also have air cover from a state-run television network — or, at least, the functional equivalent of one.
+- id="U14601561355152MNH"> Trump would also have air cover from a state-run television network — or, at least, the functional equivalent of one.
 Fox News is less an alternative news source than an alternate reality, in which Trump is always in the right.
 No other U.S. president has enjoyed such a biddable instrument of media influence.

 - And Trump would have a range of ready-made enemies — the “deep state,” antifa, migrants, Muslims — to justify the expansion of his power.